 October 15, 2013 EIKI established EIKI Australia PYT Ltd. in Melbourne, Australia.
 This new EIKI subsidiary will take care of Australia and Oceania market.

 EIKI will continue expanding in the next decades all over the world.

 The EIKI name literally means “projectors” in Japanese.
-You won’t find it on printers, calculators, TV sets or refrigerators, and you won’t find it in retail outlets.
+You won’t find it on printers, calculators or refrigerators, and you won’t find it in retail outlets.
 We do only one thing: we manufacture and market a broad range of projection technology for education, religion, government and business communication, and offer it through a network of professionals.

-And we’ve been doing that now for 60 years!
+And we’ve been doing that now for over 70 years!